-Leah Messer And Chelsea Houska’s Dad Randy Speak Out About Jenelle Evans Staying On ‘Teen Mom 2’
+Chelsea Houska’s Dad Randy And Leah Messer Speak Out About Jenelle Evans Staying On ‘Teen Mom 2’

-While Leah has a strong view on the issue, Chelsea Houska’s dad, Randy, had a different view, noting that it shows the contrast between the cast members and the choices they have made.
+While Leah has a strong view on the issue, Randy Houska had a different view, noting that it shows the contrast between the cast members and the choices they have made.

 “This is the opportunity to show the contrast that young women can choose to direct their life.
 Chels chose to focus on her child until the right man appeared vs. choosing a man who is abusive and misogynistic.
 We tell our story & let them choose.”